airr-community/common-repo-wg/recommendations.md

 The AIRR Common Repository Working Group (CRWG) developed a set of recommendations that promote the deposit, sharing, and use of AIRR sequence data.
-These recommendations were refined following community discussions at the AIRR 2016 and 2017 Community Meetings and wer approved through a vote by the AIRR Community at the AIRR Community Meeting in December 2017 (https://www.antibodysociety.org/airr-meetings).
+These recommendations were refined following community discussions at the AIRR 2016 and 2017 Community Meetings and were approved through a vote by the AIRR Community at the AIRR Community Meeting in December 2017 (https://www.antibodysociety.org/airr-meetings).

 The first three sets of recommendations: (1) state the general principles for